 - The extensive but very comprehensive W3 Schools Python introduction (and their introductions to other languages): https://www.w3schools.com/python/

 If users have any similar suggestions for other languages, please let us know.

 Paul Baker (Head of Computing and Digital Strategy) and Dave Gwilt (Head of Computer Science) both teach at The Perse School, Cambridge.
-Thanks also to Paul Walter, MCS Oxford, who is joining us in the competition planning.
-For general enquiries, please contact Paul Baker on firstname.lastname@example.org, @p_d_baker
+Paul Walter (Head of Computing) teaches at MCS Oxford.
+Thanks also goes to Perse colleagues Gyorgy Denes, Iain Attenborough and Stuart Gray who frequently assist with question suggestions and testing.
+For general enquiries, please contact Paul Baker on email@example.com, @p_d_baker

 Competition topic overview